 When connection issues or power supply are the problems, the actual result is not the Black Screen of Death, but a black screen, like what the television has when it isn’t in use.

-It could be caused by the PC’s power cord getting unplugged, the cords connecting the monitor or displays to the CPU having been disconnected, or faulty hardware in the cords and cables themselves.
+It could be caused by the PC’s power cord getting unplugged, the cords connecting the monitor or displays to the CPU being disconnected, or faulty hardware in the cords and cables themselves.

 When things aren’t plugged in or when the cords or connections are damaged, the monitor’s display won’t work.